yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apibuilder.md

 ![API-first using flows](/Images/api_mgmt_overview/api-builder-api-flows.png)

-Watch this vide to learn how to implement an API design using flows:
+Watch this vide to learn how to implement an API design using flows.

 {{< youtube RGhFMKKgt1I >}}